data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-123

-*Solution*.
-We use the string method `{jl} split`, which splits a string on a given character.
+*Solution.* We use the string method `{jl} split`, which splits a string on a given character.
 This gives us a list of the words in the sentence, which we can reverse by indexing with a negative step and rejoin with the `{jl} join` method.

     pre(julia-executable)
       | function reverse_words(sentence)